dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### How do I access an assistant?

+To use an assistant:

-Click on the message bar at the bottom of your screen and summon the desired assistant(s) or select them by clicking on 🤖 in the message bar.
+- Type your message and mention the assistant with "@", or click the robot icon 🤖 in the message bar.

-If your Admin has enabled it, you can also use the @dust assistant in Slack.
-Just call them like you would in Dust to get answers.

-Always use "@" before the assistant's name when you call them, like you do in Slack.
-If you don't, the assistant won't reply, even to your follow-up questions.
+- Always start with "@" when calling an assistant, or it won't respond.
+- In Slack, if enabled by your Admin, use the @dust assistant in the same way.

-If you installed the Dust Slackbot, to interact with an assistant like @gpt4 for instance, just type "@dust ~gpt4" followed by your question or command.
+- For the Dust Slackbot, type "@dust ~gpt4" and your question to engage with @gpt4.

 ### How do I talk to an assistant?

-Always use "@" before the assistant's name when you call them, like you do in Slack.
-If you don't, the assistant won't reply, even to your follow-up questions.

-Then ask questions to communicate with an assistant.
-The best way to ask a question to a Dust assistant is to talk to them like a coworker or friend.
-Your questions can be simple questions like 'how do I create a memo?' or more complex requests.
+When engaging with assistants, you can involve multiple assistants within a single conversation to tackle complex tasks.
+Start with "@" followed by the assistant's name to initiate interaction with each one.
+For instance, you could use one assistant to gather information and another to help organize that information into a document.
+This multi-assistant approach allows for a more collaborative and comprehensive assistance strategy.

 ### Can I share a conversation?

-To share a conversation, go to the conversation and click 'Share' at the top right of the screen.
-When you share a conversation with colleagues, they can collaborate with you and the assistants within the conversation.
+To share a conversation:

+1. Go to the conversation.
+2. Click 'Share' at the top right.
+3. Your colleagues can then join and work with you and the assistants.

 ### Can I delete or rename a conversation?